 If you, or someone you care for, is moving in to a care home you need to establish how they ensure that every member of staff is made aware of their residents’ needs and preferences.
 Of course, the regular staff will get to know them, but weekend, agency or bank staff may well have to care for your loved one with minimal information.
 And even regular staff need to be kept up to date.
 The care plan is not an appropriate tool for this.
 Managers frequently admit that staff rarely have time to read the care plan, whereas a wall chart presents the information exactly where the staff need it, on the wall in a resident’s bedroom.
 It takes a matter of seconds to discover how to avoid traumatic mistakes as well as providing vital information to initiate conversations and build relationships.

-We believe the charts work best if adopted by the organisation for everyone being cared for, and they become part of daily life for everyone: all staff, those being cared for and their families.
-So if you purchase a chart and the organisation subsequently chooses to place an order for their other residents or patients, we shall be delighted to reimburse you for your original chart.
+Care homes will be happy for you to hang a wall chart in your/your loved one’s room.
+However, the charts work best if adopted by the organisation for everyone being cared for, and they become part of daily life for everyone: all staff, those being cared for and their families.
+So do encourage the care home manager to buy a chart for each of their residents, and if you have already bought one yourself, we shall be delighted to reimburse you.

 “An acute hospital visit is like a meat grinder for people with dementia – it chews them up and spits them out” says June Andrews in her book Dementia, The One-Stop Guide.
 Perhaps this is a slightly harsh generalisation but it is increasingly understood that people with dementia or other cognitive impairment should get out of hospital as quickly as possible to avoid long term debilitating effects.

 One of the most effective ways to achieve this is to ensure that everyone interacting with the individual knows what matters to them, their likes and dislikes, needs and preferences.
-One of our Pocket Charts can help.
-Our Twist-N-View Charts have been proven in trials to reduce the average length of stay, so why not recommend them to the hospital if they do not have something already in place to ensure this information is instantly available.
+One of our Pocket Charts can help but creating a Mycarematters record online is a more efficient way of ensuring that staff are aware of your non-medical needs and preferences from the minute you are admitted.